 The code in the Global.asax is compiled when the web application is built for the first time.

-Session level code and variables can be declared in Application_Start event.
+Session level code and variables can be declared in the Application_Start event.

-Application level events are for the entire application and may be used for any user.
+Application level events are for the entire application and may be used by any user.

 What is the difference between Web.config and Machine.config file?

 Both files are used to define configurations for your ASP.NET application.
 There are the following differences between these two configuration files.